Karjalaz/chat-bot/README.md

 # Chatbot example

-This project is a simple chatbot, that allows user to interact with it and get some information like weather information.
+This project is a simple chatbot, that allows user to interact with it and get weather information by geolocation or by regular input.

 ## Developer information